King Philip's War: Southern New England

-The war in southern New England largely ended with Metacomet's death.
+The war in southern New England largely ended with Metacom's death.
 More than 1,000 colonists and 3,000 Natives had died.
 More than half of all New England towns were attacked by Native warriors, and many were completely destroyed.
-Several Natives were enslaved and transported to Bermuda, including Metacomet's son, and numerous Bermudians today claim ancestry from the Native exiles.
-Members of the sachem's extended family were placed among colonists in Rhode Island and eastern Connecticut.
+Hundreds of Native captives were enslaved.
+Some women and children were sold as indentured servants or slaves to the households of English settlers, but the majority, including Metacom's son and most adult men, were transported to slave markets in Bermuda, Barbados, Jamaica, Spain, Portugal, Madeira, and the Azores.
 Other survivors joined western and northern tribes and refugee communities as captives or tribal members.
 Some of the Native refugees returned to southern New England.
-The Narragansetts, Wampanoags, Podunks, Nipmucks suffered substantial losses, several smaller bands were virtually eliminated as organized bands, and even the Mohegans were greatly weakened.
+The Narragansetts, Wampanoags, Podunks, Nipmucks suffered substantial losses, several smaller bands were virtually eliminated as organized bands.

+Around a thousand Christian Indians survived the war, and after being released from captivity on Deer Island resettled first Natick and then three other "Praying Towns".
+These groups ironically increased their autonomy and provincial laws barred the sale of their lands without permission of the General Court.
+Natick remained by far the largest, with about thirty families in 1699, compared with five to ten in Chabanakongkomun, Hassanamisco, and Punkapoag.
+But between 1720 and 1750, Natick rapidly became a white town, as the Indians invited the Anglo minister Oliver Peabody to take the pulpit, and he was followed by a growing tide of Anglo settlers who treated the Indians with contempt and abuse.
+The result was a native exodus, as their numbers in Natick dropped from 160 in 1754 to only 37 in 1764.
+But they did not go far: most if not all remained in the area between Worcester and Boston, and for generations remained in close contact with relatives in the region.

 The Colony of Rhode Island was devastated by the war, as its principal city Providence was destroyed.
 Nevertheless, the Rhode Island legislature issued a formal rebuke to Connecticut Governor John Winthrop on October 26, scarcely six months after the burning of the city—although Winthrop had died.
 The "official letter" places blame squarely on the United Colonies of New England for causing the war by provoking the Narragansetts.

 Sir Edmund Andros had been appointed governor of New York in 1674 by the Duke of York, who claimed that his authority extended as far north as Maine's northern boundary.
 He negotiated a treaty with some of the northern Native bands in Maine on April 12, 1678.
-Metacomet's Pennacook allies had made a separate peace with the colonists as the result of early battles that are sometimes identified as part of King Philip's War.
+Metacom's Pennacook allies had made a separate peace with the colonists as the result of early battles that are sometimes identified as part of King Philip's War.
 The tribe nevertheless lost members and eventually its identity as the result of the war.